 The primary cause of sleeplessness in half of insomnia patients is stress-related anxiety, highlighting a need for effective treatments for anxiety disorders.
-Though some treatment options are medicinal, with different medications for stress and panic disorders, depression, and social anxiety disorders, they are often addictive with moderate to severe withdrawal symptoms.
-In addition, their positive effects have not been shown to persist after discontinuation.
+Though some treatment options for people with anxiety are medicinal, with different medications for stress and panic disorders, depression, and social anxiety disorders, they are often addictive with moderate to severe withdrawal symptoms.
+In addition, their positive effects have not been shown to persist after discontinuation of the treatment program.
 There are, however, a number of ways to treat anxiety which work by using the body’s physical processes to relieve the symptoms of these conditions at their source: the autonomic nervous system.

 Pzizz is a revolutionary sleep app for iPhone and Android that combines cutting-edge research in neuroscience, psychophysiology, and psychoacoustics to relax your body and neutralize the fight-or-flight response that characterizes anxiety disorders.

 Download for a FREE 7-DAY TRIAL and stop letting anxiety stop you from being your best.

 Generalized anxiety disorders (GAD) are a cluster of different conditions, including anxiety and depression, panic attacks, and phobias that manifest through recurring thoughts or concerns and physical symptoms such as sweating, trembling, dizziness, or rapid heartbeat.
 Anxiety treatment plans range from talking treatments to prescription medications.